-Russian bass Alexander Vinogradov made his Royal Opera debut in 2006 as Colline (La bohème) and has since sung Grigory Luk'yanovich Malyuta-Skuratov (The Tsar’s Bride).
-In the 2014/15 Season he returns to sing Walter Furst (Guillaume Tell), and in the 2015/16 Season sings Escamillo (Carmen for the Company.
+Russian bass Alexander Vinogradov made his Royal Opera debut in 2006 as Colline (La bohème) and has since sung Grigory Luk'yanovich Malyuta-Skuratov (The Tsar’s Bride) and Walter Furst (Guillaume Tell).
+In the 2015/16 Season he sings Escamillo (Carmen for the Company.

 Vinogradov studied at the Moscow Institute of Physics and Technology and then entered the Moscow Conservatory to study singing.
 He made his professional debut at the Bolshoi Theatre aged 21 as Oroveso (Norma).
 He went on to win prizes in several international competitions and in 2003 was a finalist in Operalia.
 He now performs regularly for companies including La Scala, Milan, La Fenice, Venice, Washington National Opera, Berlin State Opera, Paris Opéra, Dresden Semperoper, Théâtre du Châtelet, Teatro Real, Madrid, and Palau de les Arts Reina Sofía, Valencia.
 His repertory includes Sarastro (Die Zauberflöte), Figaro (Le nozze di Figaro), Leporello (Don Giovanni), Don Fernando (Fidelio), Don Basilio (Il barbiere di Siviglia), Selim (Il turco in Italia), Raimondo (Lucia di Lammermoor), Banquo (Macbeth), Attila, Ramfis (Aida), Pimen (Boris Godunov), Escamillo (Carmen), Méphistophélès (Faust), Frère Laurent (Roméo et Juliette) and Prince Gremin (Eugene Onegin).